Renée Hartley, Sandra Gilfillan and Sarah Barrett

 Illustrations and/or further information:

-Brown, A., Thomson-Dans, C. and Marchant, N. (Eds) (1998) Western Australia's Threatened Flora.
-Department of Conservation and Land Management, Western Australia; Western Australian Herbarium (1998) FloraBase - Information on the Western Australian Flora.
+Brown, A., Thomson-Dans, C. and Marchant, N. (Eds).
+(1998) Western Australia's Threatened Flora, Department of Conservation and Land Management, Western Australia; Western Australian Herbarium (1998) FloraBase - Information on the Western Australian Flora.
 Department of Conservation and Land Management, Western Australia. http://www.calm.wa.gov.au/science/.
-Meney, K.A. and Pate, J.S.
-(Eds) (1999) Australian Rushes.
-Biology, Identification and Conservation of Restionaceae and Allied Families University of Western Australia Press, Australian Biological Resources Study.

-Chordifex abortivus was declared as Rare Flora under the Western Australian Wildlife Conservation Act 1950 in May 1991 and is currently ranked Vulnerable (VU) under World Conservation Union (IUCN 2001) Red List Criterion D2 due to its restricted area of occupancy and the small number of populations.
-Three populations (five subpopulations) are currently known and together total around 2.17 million plants.
-Two populations approximately 40 kilometres apart, together total around 2,000,000 plants over an area of 194 hectares.
-The species is listed as Endangered under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.
+Darwinia wittwerorum was declared as Rare Flora under the Western Australian Wildlife Conservation Act 1950 in 1982 and is currently ranked Endangered (EN) under World Conservation Union (IUCN 1994) Red List criterion B1+2de, due to fragmentation and limited geographic range.
+The species is listed as Endangered under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

 Habitat critical to the survival of the species, and important populations:

-The habitat critical to the survival of Chordifex abortivus comprises the area of occupancy of important populations; areas of similar habitat surrounding important populations (these areas provide potential habitat for natural range extension and for allowing pollinators or biota essential to the continued existence of the species to move between populations); and additional occurrences of similar habitat that may contain important populations of the species or be suitable for future translocations or other recovery actions intended to create important populations.
+Habitat critical to the survival of Darwinia wittwerorum comprises the area of occupancy of the known populations; areas of similar habitat surrounding the known populations (these areas provide potential habitat for natural range extension and/or for allowing pollinators or biota essential to the continued existence of the species to move between populations) and additional occurrences of similar habitat that may contain important populations of the species or be suitable for future translocations or other recovery actions intended to create important populations.
 All population are considered important for the long-term recovery and survival of the species.

 Benefits to other species/ecological communities: